bottlesdevs/documentation/getting-started/installation.md

 ### AppImage

-This is the most tested and updated version ever.
 It is a portable package that should works on every distribution.

 {% hint style="warning" %}
 AppImage is broken, we are investigating, please use Flatpak in the meantime.